 - Promote a variety of communication streams.
 Knowing which method to use for a given scenario supports better information distribution and higher read rates.
 Consider using an in-app bulletin board for general information,automatic email notifications for reminders, and broadcast SMS for time-sensitive alerts.

 - In first step, be sure to communicate:

 - Processes for vouchers, giveaways, or other rewards

 Find out how Shiftboard’s scheduling software can help you better manage your event staff and volunteers.

-Event scheduling and facilitation is the stage where your schedule begins to take shape.
-This stage involves first gathering event requirements to frame out your schedule, followed by filling shifts.
+Event scheduling and facilitation is the step where your schedule begins to take shape.
+This step involves first gathering event requirements to frame out your schedule, followed by filling shifts.
 With proper communication and tools, you can empower staff and volunteers to sign up for their own shifts (known as “bottom-up scheduling”).
-Note that what your schedule looks like at this stage often differs dramatically from the final version you’ll execute on the day of the event.
+Note that what your schedule looks like at this step often differs dramatically from the final version you’ll execute on the day of the event.

 Here are some best practices you can implement to optimize event scheduling and facilitation: